vladi7/android-and-angular-projects/README.md

-# WebMobile-2020Summer

-This repository is about my work for Web and Mobile development class at UMKC.
-Please find all the ICPs above.
-So far, I have used Bootstrap, jQuery, Angular, and Firebase in this class.
+# Android and Angular Projects

+In this repository, you can find projects using Bootstrap, jQuery, Angular, Firebase, and Java(Android).